-Betterment is a particularly popular robo-advisor choice.
-In fact, it’s the largest independent robo-advisor, and one that continually innovates its product offering.
-You can open up your account with no money at all, and then make periodic contributions.
+Robo-advisors are great, especially if manual trading doesn’t appeal to you.
 As money flows into the account, it will be automatically invested.
 It’s virtually a worry-free investment platform.
 Perfect for college students who have schoolwork to worry about!

 As much as anything else, investing is a habit.
-We all know there are good habits and bad habits, and investing is one of the goodest of the good.
+We all know there are good habits and bad habits, and investing is one of the best of the good.
 The earlier the investing habit is developed, the better.
 That means the college years are actually an excellent time to begin creating the habit.

 The reader indicates both of his kids, being in graduate school, are accumulating “loans (that) are going to be quite large”.
 When it comes to student loans, we’re talking about unsecured debt.
 That means while student loans may be the size of a mortgage, there’s no property securing the debt that could be sold to make it go away.

-But as the years go by, and their student loan debts gradually declining due to amortization, their investments will increase in value.
-At some point in the future, their investment portfolios may rise to a level where the money can be used to pay off the student loans.
+But as the years go by, and their student loan debts gradually decline due to amortization, their investments will increase in value.
+At some point in the future, their investment portfolios may rise to a level where the money can be used to pay off student loans.

 That creates a situation in which very large student loan debts – that might take 20 years to pay off – could be paid off in 10 years or less.

-This is the reader’s last question, and I want to address it because it’s an opportunity to point out the unique advantages of a Roth IRA specifically for college students.
+This is the reader’s last question, and I want to address it because it’s an opportunity to point out the unique advantages of a Roth IRA, specifically for college students.

 To answer the reader’s question directly, yes, you can have more than one Roth IRA.
 And $1,000 is not the maximum initial investment.
 A college student – or anyone else – can invest as much as $5,500 per year in a Roth IRA (or $6,500 if you’re 50 or older).

 But let me get back to the advantages of a Roth IRA for a college student.
-I actually think a Roth IRA is one of the best investments for college students, and for young people in general.
+I actually think a Roth IRA is one of the best investments for college students and for young people in general.

-- Since the contribution isn’t tax-deductible, it can be withdrawn from the account at any time, without either an income tax liability or an early withdrawal penalty.
+- Since the contribution isn’t tax-deductible, it can be withdrawn from the account at any time without either an income tax liability or an early withdrawal penalty.
 Should the student need access to the money early, he or she can always get it.

 - The money in a Roth IRA accumulates on a tax-deferred basis.
 This enables a faster accumulation of investment earnings in the account.

-- A Roth IRA is a retirement account, so by starting while you’re still in school, you have a big advantage when you get out and start working, and begin making contributions to an employer plan.
+- A Roth IRA is a retirement account, so by starting while you’re still in school, you have a big advantage when you get out and start working and begin making contributions to an employer plan.
 The Roth IRA will be a big head start on what will be the biggest savings mission in your life.

-The reader didn’t specifically ask for this information, but I think the Roth IRA is such a good investment for college students, that it’s worth starting one if you’re thinking about investing in general.
+The reader didn’t specifically ask for this information, but I think the Roth IRA is such a good investment for college students that it’s worth starting one if you’re thinking about investing in general.

 Would you suggest any different strategies on how to invest for college students?